tellerj/ollama-stack/project-plan/02-architecture-and-structure.md

     - Responsible for making HTTP requests to the Ollama server (e.g., `GET /api/ps`).
     - Handles parsing the JSON responses from the Ollama API.

 - **`schemas.py`**: Defines the data structures used throughout the application.
-    - Contains dataclasses or Pydantic models for things like `StackService`, `Extension`, and the structure of `.ollama-stack.json`.
-    - This centralizes data definitions and provides a single source of truth for the application's data model, avoiding the use of raw dictionaries.
+It contains Pydantic models for all major data structures, including `ServiceConfig` which defines a service's `type`.
+The main `AppConfig` model uses these to create a **Service Registry**—a dictionary that maps service names to their configurations.
+This registry-based approach is the key to the application's extensibility.

 - **`commands/`**: A Python sub-package containing the implementation for each CLI command.
     - Each file (e.g., `start.py`, `status.py`) contains a `typer` command function.